intel/pepc/docs/pepc-topology.rst

    indices or index ranges.
 For example, if a module includes CPUs 4, 5, 6, and 7, index 0 would mean CPU 4, index 1 would mean CPU 5, index 2 would mean CPU 6, and index 3 would mean CPU 7.
    This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 4, 5, 6, and 7, if CPU 5 was offline, then index 1 would mean CPU 6, index 2 would mean CPU 7, and index 3 would be invalid.
+In the example with CPUs 4, 5, 6, and 7, if CPU 5 were offline, then index 1 would mean CPU 6, index 2 would mean CPU 7, and index 3 would be invalid.

 **--order** *ORDER*